smartPodLand/php-wallet/README.md

 PHP Wallet Sample
 ==================================
-This is a simple php app that uses fanapium wallet APIs.
+This is a simple php app that uses podland wallet APIs.
 It only uses curl function in php to send HTTP requests.

 How to use this project
 -----------------------